 Course fee £570

-Student membership fee £50 (valid for the duration of your 9 month learning licence)
+Student membership fee £50 (valid for the duration of your 9 month learning licence, or until you pass your full qualification, whichever is soonest.)

 Assessment fee £95